Bard-EH/Humanities-Labs/PhotoshopLightroom.md

 After importing, go to the "Develop" tab in the top-right corner.
 You may have to reselect the thumbnail of the image we're working on in the bottom slider menu.

 After this point, every step you take is your own!
-Feel free to get creative, we're just providing the typical guidelines.
+Feel free to get creative — we're just providing the guidelines.

 Begin with cropping and adjusting the angle of the photo.
 The crop tool is in the top left of the tool bar on the right.
 Level guidelines are overlayed to help with the tilt — though in this case, the image seems to already be level.